-On-Campus: New student employees are required to complete onboarding, which includes filling out federal forms, W-4 (Employee's Withholding Allowance Certificate), and online I-9 (Employment Eligibility Verification), in Workday@Penn.
-The employing department's business administrator will begin the onboarding process and instructions will be sent to the student employee via email.
-After completing the online onboarding tasks in Workday@Penn, new student employees will complete in-person tasks at Onboard@Penn located on campus.
+On-Campus: New student employees are required to complete onboarding, which includes filling out federal forms, W-4 (Employee's Withholding Allowance Certificate), and online I-9 (Employment Eligibility Verification).
+The employing department's hiring manager will begin the onboarding process and instructions will be sent to the student employee via e-mail.
+After completing the online onboarding tasks in Workday@Penn.
+New student employees will complete in-person tasks at Onboard@Penn located on campus.
 Schedule an appointment and learn more by visiting Onboard@Penn.

 How Are Student Employees Paid?

-On-Campus: Beginning July 1, all student workers who receive their pay from Penn will enter their time on Workday@Penn, the University's new human resources and payroll platorm.
+On-Campus: All student workers who receive their pay from Penn will enter their time on Workday@Penn.
 A student’s hours cannot be held for a period of time, and then submitted all at once.
 University regulations require that a student employee must be paid weekly.
 The employing department will instruct the student regarding the procedures for entering time in Workday.

-Off-Campus: Beginning July 1, all student workers will enter their time on Workday@Penn.
+Off-Campus: All student workers will enter their time on Workday@Penn.
 A student’s hours cannot be held for a period of time, and then submitted all at once.
 University regulations require that a student employee must be paid weekly.
-The Student Employment Office may provide the student with additional instructions on how their supervisor will approve their time each week.
+The Office of Student Employment will provide the student and hiring manager with instructions.

 A student cannot be paid for lunch, holidays, sick time, and other time off, or for receiving instruction in the classroom, laboratory, or other academic setting.